Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Here's what I use:

-These Black Diamond Trail Back Trekking Poles are relatively inexpensive, and you'll appreciate the solid feel of the rubber grips.
+These Black Diamond Trail Back Trekking Poles are relatively inexpensive, useful all year round on hikes, and you'll appreciate the solid feel of the rubber grips.

 Rubber won't suck up moisture from the snow.